Vini2/phables/docs/faq.md

 Phables was originally designed to run on viromic data, but it can also be used to study mixed-microbial communities.
 However, the current implementation of Phables filters any component with at least a single unitig encoding any bacterial single-copy marker gene and hence, prophages might be omitted in the final result.
 Also, some plasmids or [phage-plasmids](https://doi.org/10.1128/mbio.01851-22), can be identified by Phables as phages.
 Hence, users should perform further downstream analysis to ensure that the predicted genomes are actual phages.
 One option is to use a tool such as [PPR-Meta](https://github.com/zhenchengfang/PPR-Meta) to classify the genomes resolved from Phables into phages and plasmids.

+### Q7: Can Phables identify prophages?

+If a prophage is active, excises from the genome, and is replicating, Phables would identify it.
+However, if it is a cryptic prophage, Phables would not identify it as it will be integrated into the host genome and can be part of a larger bacterial component in the assembly graph.
+As Phables discards components having bacterial single-copy marker genes, such prophages will not be identified.

+Users can use specific tools to either identify prophages in bacterial genomes such as [Phispy](https://academic.oup.com/nar/article/40/16/e126/1027055) or [hafeZ](https://www.biorxiv.org/content/10.1101/2021.07.21.453177v1) or validate recovered prophage sequences from host-genomes in metagenomic sequences such as [CheckV](https://www.nature.com/articles/s41587-020-00774-7).

 ## Gurobi FAQs